gvwilson/thirdbit/src/fiction/iffy/index.md

-Keeping her afloat was a matter of swaps and trades and patches, of scouring noticeboards in Hell to find tips that weren't self-replicating spamotage left over from the war, of swapping messages with other mechanics trying to keep their own ships running, and of running sims to see if this patched with that would hold together in sub-zero temperatures.
+Keeping her afloat was a matter of swaps and trades and patches, of scouring noticeboards in Hell to find tips that weren't self-replicating spamotage left over from the war, of swapping messages with other mechanics who were trying to keep their own ships running, and of running sims to see if this patched with that would hold together in sub-zero temperatures.
 In the end,